aka/ Albemarle Library For Schools (1954-1978)

 Size: 5.25″ x 8″

-In 1954 new titles in the series have the name Albemarle Library for Schools.
+In 1954 new titles in the series use the name Albemarle Library for Schools.
 Previously published titles in the series continue to carry the original series name.

 Dust jackets are common to the series in most cases.
 A few unique designs were used, such as that for C.F.
 Meade’s Approach to the Hills, originally published in 1940 and reissued in the Albemarle Library in 1947.
 This was probably because a recent set of jacket artwork was available.

 The common jackets consist of red typography over a grey printed background.
 This copy of Elizabeth Grant’s Memoirs of a Highland Lady was originally published in 1897.
-The title, series name and publisher’s imprint and colophon are included on the jacket spine.
+The title, series name, publisher’s imprint, and colophon are included on the jacket spine.
 The series name is also included, as a series colophon, on the front of the jacket.
 The front jacket flap contains a brief biography of the author, and the price of 1 pound, net.